All Episodes

 And then another one was it would look defensive.

-You know, people we want to we don't want to relitigate the past.
+We don't want to relitigate the past.

-We need to focus on winning the war, that'll resolve it, not on this argument which nobody accepts.
+That'll resolve it, not on this argument, which nobody accepts.

 And I should have said at the time, this is my responsibility.

-But when I got into it and sort of went back and reconstructed how it happened, you can't have Ted Kennedy, Tom Dashell, John Kerry, John Edwards, and Jane Harmon all within the space of two days say the same thing without there having been some coordination, and I suspect some polling and focus groups to say this is a line of attack that we can use against Bush for political purposes.
+But when I got into it and sort of went back and reconstructed how it happened, you can't have Ted Kennedy, Tom Dashell, John Kerry, John Edwards, and Jane Harmon all within the space of two days say the same thing without there having been some coordination and I suspect some polling and focus groups to say this is a line of attack that we can use against Bush for political purposes.

 Exactly.

-It was totally political, it was totally ideological.
+It was totally ideological.

-Uh it was the first time in my life, Carl.
+It was the first time in my life, Carl.

 They didn't want to saddle themselves with it.